uutzinger/BioMedicalSensorBoard/electronic_design.md

 # Electronic Design

-All electronic designs were comleted with EagleCAD.
+All electronic designs were completed with EagleCAD.
 The files can also be imported into KiCAD as EagleCAD will no longer be supported by its owner.

-Files ready for submission to PCB manfacutreres are in each project subfolder.
+Files ready for submission to PCB manufacturer (PCBWay) are in each project subfolder.

 ## Eagle CAD settings
+The design used the following settings:

 ### Grid
 -Size: 1mm